Hi, I'm Ella! A girl from England with a passion for travel.

 I'm passionate about writing, photography, editing photos, making videos and of course travelling.
 Therefore blogging is the perfect outlet for me!

 I created this blog in late 2016, just before I was due to travel to the Seychelles.
-I just wanted to share my experience, and more importantly, inspire others.
+I just wanted to share my experience in the form of a travel journal, and more importantly, inspire others.